Red Sox vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has recorded at least one hit in nine straight games.
-In his last 10 outings he is hitting .295 with three doubles, four home runs, two walks and seven RBI.
+- Rodriguez will look for his 11th straight game with a hit in this matchup.
+During his last 10 outings he is hitting .304 with three doubles, four home runs and seven RBI.

 Rodríguez Recent Games